 In conclusion, the conical pin, which complies with DIN 1B and ISO 2339 standards, is an essential component for numerous mechanical applications.
 Its robustness, precision and numerous advantages make it a preferred choice in various sectors.
 Understanding its characteristics and installation can greatly improve the efficiency and safety of your projects.

-We are certified according to ITAF 16 949 and ISO 9001 standards
+We are certified to IATF 16949 and ISO 9001 standards.